 Why did the 2000 word defining vocabulary for the Longman dictionaries contain words like donkey and Hinduism in the first edition (1978) , but not in the later editions?
 Defining vocabularies are somewhat different.
 Every word in a learners’ dictionary is either explained from a list of 2000 words, or later with OUP, 3000 words, or illustrated.
 Defining vocabularies need low-frequency words like root to explain other words.
 A potato / turnip / carrot is a root vegetable.
 It’s hard to see how useful donkey might be as a defining word.
 The only word that comes to mind is mule (A mule is a cross between a horse and a donkey), or possibly stubborn as in Donkeys are stubborn animals.
 Lists go out of date.
 A frequent word in lists is secretary, a job which is never advertised nowadays.
 It was changed to personal assistant many years ago, except for the exulted ministerial posts of Home Secretary, Foreign Secretary and Secretary to the Treasury in the highest echelons of government.

 Secretary was also held to be sexist, because a woman might be called a secretary, whereas a man doing much the same job might be called an assistant manager.
 This is culture-bound in English speaking countries.
-In many parts of the world, the majority of secretaries are male.
+In many parts of the world, the majority of secretaries are male and are called secretaries too.
 More to the point is that computers have meant that most people have to organize their own jobs and type their own communications, rendering the job of someone who organized things for someone else redundant.
 Gender-marked words for jobs are eliminated from modern lists.
 Waiter and actor is the word for both males and females, and waitress and actress are no longer used.
-It’s certainly true that I have only ever heard female actors use the word actor to describe themselves in the last twenty years.
+It’s certainly true that I have only ever heard female actors use the word actor to describe themselves in the last twenty years, though as Stephen Fry said, that has never stopped a female actor happily accepting the Best Actress award in the Golden Globes or the Oscars.
 Waitress is one that persists in spite of equal opportunities job descriptions rejecting it.
 The mental picture of a waiter is still male to most people.
 I prefer the American term server for a non-gender marked version, but it still sounds odd in a British context.

 In 1989, Dee Reid’s Word for Word analysed the top 2000 words used by native-speaker 7 to 8 year olds.
 This takes a different angle, being based on “pupil use” rather than frequency outside the classroom, and it threw up several surprises.
 Words like giant, dinosaur, monster and bubbles appeared, which had not turned up in any of the earlier lists.
 As we saw from L.A.
 Hill’s lists, animals are important in children’s stories, hence all those lions, mice and donkeys.
 Nowadays, the taste in animals is more exotic, so we have dinosaur, pandas and (since Jurassic Park) raptors.
-Disney’s massive marketing campaign for “Princess” toys and clothes have made princesses a major word for five year olds in 2010.
+Disney’s massive marketing campaign for “Princess” toys and clothes have made princesses a major word for small kids.
+Most two year olds know it.

 When you compare the lists for various schemes, some are more rigid than others.
 For example, Storylines had foot and ball in the early lists, and so football could then be assumed.
 In some schemes, football is counted as an extra word.
 In both Storylinesand Bookworms the prefix grand- was counted as one word, which allowed all the compounds with other words in the list: grandfather, grandchild, grandmother, grandson etc. In Penguin’s list, each was a separate word.
 That means that some 500 word lists are easier than others, as they have fewer truly different items.